Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_ESP32S3/XIAO_ESP32S3_with_MicroPython.md

 ``` linux
 pip install esptool
 ```
-#### Download the ESP32-S3 MicroPython firmware
+#### Download the XIAO ESP32S3 MicroPython firmware
 You need to download the firmware binary file from [micropython.org](https://micropython.org/download/ESP32_GENERIC_S3/) After downloading correct bin file, navigate to the folder, and open a cmd terminal there.
 As of the final draft, the latest version of bin file is:
 ```
 ESP32_GENERIC_S3-20230602-v1.23.0.bin
 ```
-#### Connect the ESP32-S3 on your PC
+#### Connect the XIAO ESP32S3 on your PC
-You need to press and hold down BOOT button on your ESP32-C3 board to enter the 'bootloader' mode while pluging in to the type C USB cable to your pc.
+You need to press and hold down BOOT button on your XIAO ESP32S3 board to enter the 'bootloader' mode while pluging in to the type C USB cable to your pc.

 #### Check port
 Find out all serial devices on your pc.